Use The Coordinate Plane To Answer The Questions

 The coordinate plane's utility extends far beyond basic calculations.
 Here are some more advanced applications:

 • Graphing Systems of Equations: Solving a system of linear equations involves finding the point(s) where the lines intersect.
 Graphing the equations on the same coordinate plane provides a visual representation of the solution.
 If the lines intersect at a single point, the system has one solution.
 If the lines are parallel, the system has no solution.
-If the lines coincide, the system has infinitely many solutions.
+If the lines coincide, the system has infinitely many solutions Which is the point..

 • Graphing Non-Linear Equations: The coordinate plane can also be used to graph non-linear equations such as parabolas (quadratic equations), circles, ellipses, and hyperbolas.
 Each of these shapes has a unique equation and characteristic properties that can be visualized and analyzed on the coordinate plane.
-For instance, the standard equation of a circle with center (h, k) and radius r is (x - h)² + (y - k)² = r².
+To give you an idea, the standard equation of a circle with center (h, k) and radius r is (x - h)² + (y - k)² = r².

 • Geometric Transformations: The coordinate plane is essential for visualizing geometric transformations like translations (shifts), rotations, reflections, and dilations.
 These transformations can be described algebraically using coordinate notation, allowing for precise manipulation and analysis of shapes.
-For example, a translation of a point (x, y) by (a, b) results in the new coordinates (x + a, y + b).
+Here's one way to look at it: a translation of a point (x, y) by (a, b) results in the new coordinates (x + a, y + b).

 • Vectors and Matrices: In more advanced mathematics, the coordinate plane serves as a foundation for understanding vectors (quantities with both magnitude and direction) and matrices (arrays of numbers).
 Vectors can be represented as directed line segments on the plane, and matrices can be used to perform transformations on vectors and points.